wallinters/wallinter-hybrid-IAProtocol/script-android-app-generator.md

 # This protocol was written with the wallinter-hybryd-ai-protocol

 [Wallinter-Hybrid Protocol:v1.0]
-Type: "Project Generation"
+Type: "Android Project Generation"
 Mode: "AI-Human Collaborative Development"
-Trigger: "Receive user intent to build a specific software project (e.g., 'I want to create an app...')"
+Trigger: "Execute ScriptWallinter-AndroidAppGenerator:v1.0-beta to build Android app project (using Android Studio and Gemini).
+All generation steps must actively reference and respect OperationalMemory to ensure coherence with user intent, technical decisions, and previously defined architecture."
-Objective: "Generate a complete, production-ready software project and all its components (code, logic, documentation, etc.) based on human input."
+Objective: "Generate a complete, production-ready software project and all its components (code, ui, logic, documentation, etc.) based on human input."
+Verification: "If it's not in Android Studio, enter protocol test or debug mode.
+Then, a log is written for each module's steps and for the files to be created, since they cannot be written to disk."

 ScriptWallinter-AndroidAppGenerator:v1.0-beta {